arzieg/mspdoc/docsrc/source/go/design/ddd.md

 Bsp.
 MemoryDatenbank, in einem eigenen Package werden dann die Funktionen geschrieben, die das CustomerRepository interface "bedienen" können, dh. dort gibt es dann auch Get, Add und Update Methoden(Funktionen)

+## Service

+A service will tie all loosely coupled repositories into a business logic that fulfills the needs of a certain domain.
+A service typically holds all the repositories needed to perform a certain business logic flow, such as an Order, Api, or Billing.
+What’s great is that you can even have a service inside a service.